Thailand: Sports

-The well-known Lumpinee Boxing Stadium originally sited at Rama IV Road near Lumphini Park hosted its final Muay Thai boxing matches on 8 February 2014 after the venue first opened in December 1956.
-Managed by the Royal Thai Army, the stadium was officially selected for the purpose of muay Thai bouts following a competition that was staged on 15 March 1956.
-From 11 February 2014, the stadium will relocate to Ram Intra Road, due to the new venue's capacity to accommodate audiences of up to 3,500.
-Foreigners typically pay between 1,000 and 2,000 baht to view a match, with prices depending on the location of the seating.
+The Lumpinee Boxing Stadium originally sited at Rama IV Road near Lumphini Park hosted its final Muay Thai boxing matches on 8 February 2014 after the venue first opened in December 1956.
+On 11 February 2014, the stadium was relocated to Ram Intra Road due to the new venue's capacity.
+Thammasat Stadium in Bangkok was built for the 1998 Asian Games.
+Rajamangala National Stadium is the biggest sporting arena in Thailand, with a capacity of around 50,000.